Skip to main content

 PERMAH Workplace Survey

-If you are interested in participating in the survey, click on the PERMAH Survey link on the top left nav of this page for access and instructions to this comprehensive resource, which includes the survey for getting a pulse on your personal wellbeing, a tool to build a plan for impacting your wellbeing, your personalized (and confidential) wellbeing report, and wellbeing resources and action.
+If you are interested in participating in the survey, take PERMAH Survey online for access and instructions to this comprehensive resource, which includes the survey for getting a pulse on your personal well-being, a tool to build a plan for impacting your well-being, your personalized and confidential well-being report, and well-being resources and actions.

 Contact Kim Baker, Director of Wellness at bakerk7@nku.edu if you have questions, feedback or need assistance.